DijixH/DellDockUpdate/README.md

 ## Problèmes connues

 - Si deux modèles de bases différents (WD15 puis WD19X) sont mis à jour avec le même poste Dell dans un délai inferieur à 2 minutes le script temporisera la maj avec le message "Attente de connexion d'une base..." même si la base est connecté.
 Il faudra soit attendre et relancer le script, soit attendre 5 minutes que la fonction de temporisation du script relance un check.
 La cause est que le module DSIA ne met pas à jour instantanéement les informations du poste à l'inverse du Dell Command Monitor.

+# Dell Dock Base Updates

+Launch the "Dell Dock Update" shortcut; it runs the Dell base update script with administrator privileges.

+## For Dell PCs

+1. Dell Command Monitor Installation

+The script checks if the utility is present on the computer.
+If it is, an error is returned; otherwise, a silent installation begins.
+The utility provides additional classes for information about Dell products, including warranty status and connected peripherals (among other details).

+2. Dell DSIA Installation

+This step and function are identical to the Dell Command Monitor.
+It provides hardware information for older Dell devices.

+3. Dell Base Updates

+After querying the classes related to Dell bases (if possible) to target computers with a Dell base, the script checks if a Dell station is connected.
+If not, the script waits and rechecks every five minutes.
+If a base is connected, the script silently updates the base.
+If the base is disconnected between detection and update launch, the DellWrapper utility can delay the update until the next connection to a Dell base.
+The script waits for the process to finish before confirming the update.
+It uninstalls the DellWrapper, which is single-use and cannot be relaunched.
+Logs are available in the script's location.
+If the base is up-to-date, the script indicates so.

+## For other PC brands

+1. Testing for Dell WD19/WD22 Series Base Presence

+The script checks the version of components connected to the base using the installation package without launching an installation.
+If no base is connected, the script indicates this and stops.

+2. Dell Base Updates

+If a base is connected, it provides the model, service tag, and current version.
+It then tests for the presence of the latest version.
+If the version is incorrect, the update is launched; otherwise, the script indicates that the base is up-to-date and stops.

+## Logs

+The script logs its entire process in the "logs" directory.

+## Known Constraints

+- For Dell WD15 bases: The script is only compatible with Dell PCs due to the need for a Dell BIOS to retrieve information about connected equipment and to launch the WD15 update utility, which is only compatible with Dell computers.

+## Known Issues

+- If two different base models (WD15 and WD19X) are updated on the same Dell computer within less than 2 minutes, the script will delay the update with the message "Waiting for base connection..." even if the base is connected.
+You can either wait and relaunch the script or wait 5 minutes for the script's built-in delay function to recheck.
+This issue occurs because the DSIA module does not instantly update the computer's information, unlike the Dell Command Monitor.